-Three options exist here with a curved radius; one being less expensive than the others.
+Three options exist in this example with a curved radius; one being less expensive than the others.
 First, refer to the previous section that eliminates the radius.
 Once the area is cut to manageable angles, common trim pieces can be used with the most common being a t-molding for prefinished floors.

 Another option is having a custom threshold molding made up through a local milling shop with folks that build custom stuff being the preferred choice.
 Depending on who is doing the work, size of the transition, and how much you want to pay, two methods are used.

-For a molding that doesn’t look pieced together, the final product with be laminated where many thin layers of wood are fused together by gluing.
+For a molding that doesn’t look pieced together, the final product will be laminated where many thin layers of wood are fused together by gluing.
 This is very similar to the method in which curved stair railings are made.
-A less costly procedure will offer several solid pieces glued and splined end to end, then cut to the desired pattern.
+A less costly procedure can be several solid pieces glued and splined end to end, then cut to the desired pattern.

 One of the newest forms of handling curved radius trim moldings are manufacturers that offer flexible moldings.
 One in particular is Flexitions.com (shown above).
 These are not your common flex moldings used primarily for paint grade application in the likes of quarter round or baseboard.
 The company has developed moldings that offer textured and actual wood grains that can be stained to match floor colors.